-13. Each project entered into the Young Scientist Awards must include a logbook (or folio for Models and Inventions).
+13. Each project entered into the Young Scientist Awards must include a logbook (or folio for technology projects).

 14. The student name and school name must not appear on a student’s entry, including the logbook and file names.
 This includes a school’s handout or marking scheme, that is often pasted into the logbook.
 The only detail that needs to be included on the front page is the name of the project and the school year of the student(s).
 All student and school details will be stored on a database that the judges can’t access.

 15. There should also be no teacher comments, edits or marks in the final report that is submitted to the Young Scientist Awards.
 Teacher comments are permitted in the logbook, however, these must be kept to a minimum.